 An error might occur if the client computer is connected to a license server that is on a different domain than the client computer.
 To resolve this, add the server's domain to the client computer's DNS settings.
 To do this, complete the following steps on the client's computer:To configure the DNS settings on Windows 7 and previous versions of Windows:

 Note: If NI License Manager can’t contact the license server using the machine name, try <IP address>:<Port number>.

 This means that NI License Manager was not able to communicate with the licensing server using the information provided in the Manage Volume License Servers dialog.
 This communication could be blocked by firewalls or possibly anti-virus software.
 If connectivity to the licensing server has not been tested already, see the Ping test and Telnet test troubleshooting guides.

-If the client can successfully communicate via pings as outlined in the Ping Test, can communicate over the appropriate ports as is outlined in Telnet test, and is configured correctly in NI License Manager, it’s recommend to reach out to NI support for further troubleshooting.
+If the client can successfully communicate via pings as outlined in the Ping Test, can communicate over the appropriate ports as outlined in the Telnet test, and is configured correctly in NI License Manager, it’s recommended to reach out to NI support for further troubleshooting.

 Collaborate with other users in our discussion forums

 A valid service agreement may be required, and support options vary by country.